 Yes!
 There is a lot of buzz going on in information security.
 Questions like ‘is our company secure in terms of Information security?’, ‘How can we check?’, ‘Is there a Checklist?’, ‘What are the information security criteria?’ etc. The solution to all these questions can be found in the basics of an ISO 27001 certification.

 What is ISO 27001 Certification?

-ISO 27001 standard stands for Information Security Management System (ISMS), it gives a specification for information security, it’s the basic framework of a set of policies, practice & procedure that include a regulatory requirement, Physical, Technical & administrative controls.
-When we speak about controls, we can simply classify it under three ways along with the department responsible for it;
+ISO 27001 standard stands for Information Security Management System (ISMS).
+It gives a specification for information security.
+It is the basic framework of a set of policies, practice & procedure that include a regulatory requirement (physical, technical & administrative controls).
+When we speak about controls, we can simply classify it under three ways along with the department responsible for it.

 Physical or Admin controls

 Locks, Alarm systems, Video surveillance

 Human Resource or Management Heads